South Carolina Youth Soccer Olympic Development Program

 10. Is there financial assistance available?

-Financial assistance is available for those in need.
+Financial assistance is available for those in need for Region ODP Camp only.
 All players must pay the registration/tryout fee.
 After this, families may apply for scholarship assistance.
 Scholarship applications will be emailed upon request by contacting the ODP Administrator.
-All financial assistance information needs to be in the office by March 31st of each calendar year.
+All financial assistance information needs to be in the office by May 1st of each calendar year.